ralph-groupscholar/groupscholar-casework-ledger/README.md

 - Resolve completed follow-ups to keep outreach queues clean.
 - Generate quick stats snapshots for recent activity.
 - Track upcoming or overdue follow-ups for outreach planning.
+- See open queue summaries by scholar for workload balancing.
 - Export filtered notes to CSV for reporting.

 ## Setup